-Tideway is a major, city-wide investment in London’s wastewater infrastructure for the 21st century; offering an exciting opportunity to enhance the appearance, identity and experience of one of the world's greatest cities through the creation of a series of new public spaces along the Thames.
+Tideway is a major investment in London’s wastewater infrastructure for the 21st century; offering an exciting opportunity to enhance the appearance, identity and experience of one of the world's greatest cities through the creation of a series of new public spaces along the Thames.

-Thames Tideway Tunnel follows a great tradition in Britain for treating major infrastructure works as a positive challenge to not only meet operational needs but also improve the quality and accessibility of civic, public space.
-While the completion of the project in 2023 will see a significantly cleaner Thames it will also provide new public spaces, many of which are situated on the river foreshore above the new civil engineering works.
+Tideway follows a great tradition in Britain for treating major infrastructure works as a positive challenge to not only meet operational needs but also improve the quality and accessibility of civic, public space.
+It will also improve the water quality of the River Thames and London’s resilience to population growth, flood risk andprovide new public spaces, many of which are situated on the river foreshore above the new civil engineering works.

 The big idea

 As part of a multidisciplinary design team, we are leading the architecture and landscape designs for the eight sites in the central section, all of which are located in prominent central London locations spanning five boroughs from Falconbrook Pumping Station in the west to Blackfriars Bridge in the east.
 Design proposals include the delivery of new landscapes on top of complex civil engineering structures in the Thames.
 These spaces will introduce a necklace of vibrant destinations along the river and offer a whole new experience of the water’s edge and entirely new views to and from the foreshore.

 “This is a once in a lifetime opportunity to re-imagine central London's largest open space and enhance the relationship between the city and the River Thames.”

 As part of our design process we have developed a carefully considered design framework that looks at the wider river context with consideration of unique local characteristics.
 This analysis has generated a greater understanding of the local communities and current river edge conditions within the context of a growing London while embracing a strategic urban vision along the river for greater connectivity and public realm that is rich in identity.